~~~~ Act I ~~~~

 Joaquim and Pedro arrived last at the conference room.
-When they opened the door they were hit with a foul odor, the cause of which was a cigar Ana was holding.
+When they opened the door they were hit with a foul odour, the cause of which was a cigar Ana was holding.
 When she saw them wrinkle their noses in disgust, she took a few large puffs.

 The engineers looked, and sure enough the fire warning was flashing red.
 The tank of fire suppressor it was supposed to be attached to, however, had been removed and was now held down to the deck with a magnetic strap.

 When they looked back, Ana winked.

 “Gross,” Joaquim complained, setting the room’s air re-circulation to maximum.
 The blowers ramped up and Ana’s smog was quickly dragged down through gaps in the deck plating.